CoreUnit-NET/docs/general.md

 **Or** if you have an existing project, you can send a git repo link to instand.
 For your own git repo, please provide a `cunet` branch with a `project.md` using one of the 4 templates above!

+Send us the definition in the discord support ticket as markdown message or file.

+### 4. Implementation
+Your project *implementation* based on the previous [definition](#3-project-definition).
+We will create you a git repo after we checked your definition.
+With this we check your practice knowledge and see where you can support each other.

+If you use a already existing project please provide us a git repo in the ticket.
+Also add the cunet project definition in any branch (main / cunet) of your repo.

+### 5. Presentation
+Please provide us your timezone and then plan a meeting.
+You dont need to prepare but you should show us a practice example of your software and tell us your thoughts.

+This is to hear you the first time, test basic english skills and ask question about your definition thoughts and implementations.

+We also talk about your career, future plans and thoughts about the cunet application process.

 # A cunet project
 The following are some of the key points of a cunet project that define the purpose, benefits, structure, work steps and future of a project.